April 20, 2026

 For all the new AI talk, the core idea behind good SEO has not changed much.
 Google’s guidance still says its ranking systems prioritize helpful, reliable information created for people rather than content made primarily to manipulate rankings.
 Google’s self-assessment questions also emphasize originality, completeness, and offering something beyond what is obvious or copied from elsewhere.

-That is why quality content still matters so much in 2026.
+Quality content still matters in 2026, don't fall for the trap that is lazy AI blogging.
 Businesses that publish thin pages just to target a phrase are going to have a harder time than businesses that actually answer questions well.
 You still need pages built around real customer intent.
 The difference is that lazy content sticks out even faster now because users have more options in front of them.

 Backlink Building